-The good thing is: there’s an alternative.
-The “Travel Now Pay Later” payment plans for vacations option is increasingly becoming popular and for good reason!
+The good thing is, there’s an alternative.
+The “Travel Now Pay Later” vacation payment plans option is increasingly becoming popular and for good reason!

 Imagine this scenario: You need a vacation badly.
 You’re burnt out from working and the distinction between your work and private life has disappeared, but you don’t have enough in savings to fund your vacay.
 Should you wave that badly needed vacation goodbye?

 Not quite.
 This is where payment plans come into play.
 Payment plan offers range from interest-free policies to low down payments and easy monthly installments.

 Even if you can’t afford a vacation right now, you can still take the leap.
 Your dream of exploring the City of Light?
 Vacationing in the Maldives?
 Payment plans put them all within reach.

 The benefits of using payment plans for vacation packages abound.
 With so many options in the tour and travel market, it can get a little overwhelming.
 Don’t fear, this article has you covered.

 Is it really a good buy if you can’t get a travel package at a steal?
 Where’s the fun in that?
 Expedia is a pro at finding super low prices on flights and bundles.

 You can book hotels with thousands of options available worldwide.
 Expedia is particularly useful for finding great deals on all-inclusive resorts.
 Your dream vacation can cost you less than $1,000 per person and that includes the flights!